Ed Stevens, DBA

 OK (20 msec)

 And we think, “Aha!”
 I can connect!
 Well, maybe.
 Maybe not.
 I’ll get to that later.
-First, let’s look at what all we can learn from what we see here.
+First, let’s look at what we can learn from what we see here.

 C:\>tnsping larry